The quick and easy guide to backup your LinkedIn, Facebook, Google+, Twitter & Pinterest accounts like a boss.

 Google Takeout is the official way to backup information from Google+ and other Google services like YouTube or Picasa.

 - Visit Google Takeout.

-- By default, All of Your Data is selected but you can click Choose Services if you only want your Google+ stuff.
-Either way, choose what you want to backup and click the Create Archive button.
+- By default, everything is selected but you can toggle each service such as if you only want your Google+ stuff.
+Either way, choose what you want to backup.

 Frankly, it works great.
 The ZIP file is very logically organized and the files are named very clearly in it.
 My only complaint is that not many non-techies are going to know how to get information out of the JSON files exported from Google Profile and Google Reader, but the Google+ export files are in other, easy-to-read file formats such as VCF or HTML.

 But other sites let you export your Pinterest information: 😀

 Pinback.it – “Pinback is a free, simple bookmarklet that allows you to backup and export your Pinterest data.
 It runs privately in your web browser and exports your pinned links to an HTML file.”

 Pin4Ever (freemium) – “Pin4Ever is a set of power tools for Pinterest that help you quickly protect, organize, create, and upload your pins.”